 - If your allergy symptoms are severe or too bothersome for over-the-counter treatment, talk to your health care provider about treatments like allergy shots (allergen immunotherapy).
 Allergy shots involve regular injections of small amounts of your allergy triggers.
 Over time, these injections reduce and can even eliminate your immune system’s reaction to allergens.

-You don’t have to suffer with a stuffy nose all summer—take control of your allergies and say sayonara to seasonal symptoms.
+You don’t have to suffer with a stuffy nose all spring and summer—take control of your allergies and say sayonara to seasonal symptoms.